-The ICRC program gives highly qualified students and recent graduates who are financially disadvantaged or from underrepresented populations in science the chance to participate in cancer research at the NCI.
+The ICRC program gives highly qualified students and recent graduates the chance to participate in cancer research at the NCI.
 Selected candidates will interview with NCI Principal Investigators and potentially experience an internship in an NCI research lab or office.

 Photo Credit: Clinical Center, National Cancer Institute

 The Introduction to Cancer Research Careers (ICRC) program gives highly qualified undergraduate, post-baccalaureate, graduate, and recent graduate students the opportunity to participate in vital cancer research at the National Cancer Institute (NCI).
 Selected candidates will have the opportunity to interview with top NCI Principal Investigators and potentially experience a summer or post-baccalaureate internship in an NCI research laboratory or office.
 The ICRC Program highly encourages individuals from underrepresented populations and disadvantaged backgrounds to apply.

 Two Day Visit:

 ICRC applications are accepted beginning in September and selection for the program is highly competitive.
 Qualified applications are evaluated by a panel of NCI scientists in December, and selected candidates will have the opportunity to participate in a sponsored 2-day visit to the NIH in February to learn about the research being conducted at the NCI.
 During this visit, candidates will have the opportunity to interview with NCI investigators for summer of post-baccalaureate internships.

 Candidates selected for the visit are not guaranteed an internship at NCI.
 Internship offers are made by individual investigators through the ICRC Program Manager after the visit/interview are completed.

 - The opportunity to interview with NCI investigators seeking to fill summer and/or 1-2 year post-baccalaureate research internship positions